 14. Real dried flowers necklace locket

-Consider drying a petal or two from that unique wildflower garden that used up most of your loved one's time and energy.
+Consider drying a petal or two from that unique wildflower garden that took up most of your loved one's time and energy.
 If the locket is glass, you'll see the cremains along with the colorful petals inside.
 You can also find one on Etsy.

 15. Biological heart for your beloved